steveseguin/social_stream/README.md

 If you want a different set of voices, or wish to train your own, ElevenLabs.io has a TTS service that you can try.
 There's a "free" version you can get started testing with, which just needs you to create an account there and get an API key from your profile settings there.
 You may need to provide attribution as required, for the free tier?

 Anyways, documentation on getting start with finding a voice you want to use and testing your API key:
-API Social Stream is using: https://api.elevenlabs.io/docs#/text-to-speech/Text_to_speech_v1_text_to_speech__voice_id__stream_post
+API Social Stream Ninja is using: https://api.elevenlabs.io/docs#/text-to-speech/Text_to_speech_v1_text_to_speech__voice_id__stream_post
 Available voices: https://api.elevenlabs.io/docs#/voices/Get_voices_v1_voices_get

-To use this with Social Stream, you'll need to be using the featured-chat featured.html or dock.html page, and you'll need to provide your api key there.
+To use this with Social Stream Ninja, you'll need to be using the featured-chat featured.html or dock.html page, and you'll need to provide your api key there.

 Example URL with options `https://socialstream.ninja/featured.html?session=SESSIONIDHERE&tts&elevenlabskey=YOURELEVENLABSAPIKEYHERE&latency=4&voice=VR6AewLTigWG4xSOukaG`